Main content start

 If necessary for your focus area, 3 of the 16 units may be taken outside the Music Department, with the permission of your advisor.

-Focus areas may center on courses in established areas of the department for which there’s no existing subplan (e.g., jazz, musical theatre), or they may delineate a path that moves across different programs within the department.
+Focus areas may center on courses in established areas of the department for which there’s no existing subplan (e.g., jazz, musical theater), or they may delineate a path that moves across different programs within the department.
 Focal areas may have a creative or critical emphasis, or take a blended approach.
 The 16 units in your focus area will provide a spur and grounding for the 4-unit capstone project.

 Core Requirements (42 Units)